 You can see below on the map a big area where it is very easy to cycle (small concrete lanes).
 Thanks to G

 After cycling through the fields, pass through the Tra Que Village.
-From the main road, it doesn’t look any different from anywhere else, but once you get inside the small lanes, you will go through incredibly well-looked after vegetable gardens, and get a peek into the villagers’ lives.
+From the main road.
+It doesn’t look any different from anywhere else, but once you get inside the small lanes, you will go through incredibly well-looked after vegetable gardens, and get a peek into the villagers’ lives.

 From there, you can continue, following the river, and go up to the coast.
-Be aware that once you reach it, you will have no choice but cycle on the main road for a little while.
+Be aware that once you reach it, you will have no choice but cycling on Hoi An ‘s main road for a little while.
 It’s not particularly pleasant, but luckily this is not too long.
 You can then chill a bit by the sea, before heading back to Hoi An.

-You can see our itinerary below, we hope you enjoy it!
+You can see our itinerary below, enjoy!

 Heading North of Vietnam?
 Check out The Best things to do on Cat Ba Island!